Extraordinary Circumstances Require Extraordinary Care

 The Sky Tower at University Hospital houses our state-of-the-art Level I trauma center and Level I pediatric trauma center with a dedicated Trauma Resuscitation Unit.
 The unit is designed with unique accommodations for you and for your children.
 It is adjacent to its own ambulance entrance for fast access by vehicle, ambulance or by an air medical service.

 When you or a family member comes into our Trauma Resuscitation Unit, cardiopulmonary resuscitation (CPR), artificial respiration, defibrillation and other measures may be required to prolong your life.
 Our trauma-trained doctors and nurses are uniquely and specifically trained to respond to these emergencies.
-Their advanced skill and experience is a large part of our designation as South Texas’ Level I adult and Level I Pediatric Trauma Centers.
+Their advanced skill and experience is a large part of our designation as South Texas’ Level I adult and Level I pediatric trauma centers.

 Trauma patients often require emergency surgery.
-Our trauma doctors and nurses coordinate your care – in house, in person and in real time – with many of the best surgeons in the region.
+Our trauma surgeons and nurses coordinate your care – in house, in person and in real time – with many of the best surgeons in the region.
 This makes your transition into surgery smooth and efficient when seconds count.